City of Fremantle

 832 people were estimated to be living in non-private dwellings in the City of Fremantle in 2018.

 Residential non-private dwellings include aged care facilities as well as defence force facilities, hospitals, prisons, staff quarters and boarding houses.
 As a general rule, an increase in people aged 18 to 24 living in non-private dwellings indicates a growth in student accommodation, defence force facilities or prisons.
 Similarly an increase in people aged over 75 living in non-private dwellings indicates growth in aged care facilities.

 |Persons in non-private dwellings|

-Between 2011 and 2026, Fremantle is forecast to experience the greatest change, with a gain of 184 persons in non-private dwellings.
+Between 2016 and 2026, North Fremantle is forecast to experience the greatest change, with a gain of 41 persons in non-private dwellings.
 This is due to an increase of persons in non-private dwellings aged 75 years and over, which is predominantly aged care.